jonah-ernest/simio-hospital-ward-simulation/README.md

 This repository contains a discrete-event simulation study modeling patient flow through hospital wards and intensive care units (ICUs).
 The project analyzes congestion, diversion policies, and capacity utilization using Simio and scenario-based experimentation.

-The work was completed in Winter 2023 as part of a Systems Modeling and Simulation course.
+The work was completed in Fall 2022 as part of a Systems Modeling and Simulation course.

 ---